ItacarambiSec/CTFs/OverTheWire/Natas/Natas05-06/Readme-US.md

 $secret = "FOEIUWGHFEEUHOFUOIU";
 ?>
 ```
+- That’s clearly the expected input.
+After submitting it in the form, we receive:
-- **Access granted.
-The password for natas7 is bmg8SvU1LizuWjx3y7xkNERkHxGre0GS**
+`**Access granted.
+The password for natas7 is bmg8SvU1LizuWjx3y7xkNERkHxGre0GS**`

 🧱 STEPS